lightkuriboh/SimpleHTTPServerCPP/README.md

 ```

 # FEATURES SUPPORTED
-* Multiple clients to connect to the server at the same time
+* Multiple clients to connect to the server at the same time.
-* Supports HTTP/1.1 (persistent connection)
+* Supports HTTP/1.1 (persistent connection).
-* Get the response by request type and endpoint
+* Get the response by request type and endpoint.
-    * "GET /" : return home page
+    * "GET /" : return home page.
-    * "GET /about" : return about page
+    * "GET /about" : return about page.
+* Get files (image, text, ...)
+    * "GET /{fileName}": return that file to the client.

 # EXPLANATION
 ```